-Unfortunately, the number of sexist myths surrounding female pleasure, sexual response, and orgasm is astounding in the way that these falsities permeate culture and become the status quo.
+Unfortunately, the number of sexist myths surrounding pleasure, sexual response, and orgasm is astounding in the way that these falsities permeate culture and become the status quo.

 Well, here is an all-encompassing news flash for you.
 Whatever your body does is perfectly normal and awesome.

 Most people don’t take that tidbit of information and run with it, though.
-In a culture where we depend, first and foremost, on science and statistics to explain the world around us, I find that women don’t just want to know if they’re normal, but also why that’s true in order to validate their experiences.
+In a culture where we depend, first and foremost, on science and statistics to explain the world around us, I find that people don’t just want to know if they’re normal, but also why that’s true in order to validate their experiences.